 - GnuPG with private key used to sign the release - Push access to Weblate git repositories (it pushes tags) - Configured hub tool and access to create releases on the Weblate repo - SSH access to Weblate download server (the Website downloads are copied there)

 3.12 Security and privacy

 Tip: At Weblate, security maintains an environment that values the privacy of our users.

-Weblate development follows the Best Practices of the Linux Foundation's Core Infrastructure Initiative.
+Development of Weblate adheres to the Best Practices of the Linux Foundation's Core Infrastructure Initiative.